-I have broken down some of the most important strategies I use when I start working with a CPG brand that is new to their industry niche.
+In this article, I have broken down some of the most important strategies I use when I start working with a consumer good brand that is new to their industry niche.
 With natural and whole foods becoming more popular in grocery store markets; it’s important that you understand exactly where you fit into the industry.

 1. Understand Your Competition